Do you have concerns about your gender identity?

 - make informed decisions about what you may wish to do

-Society generally works on the principle of there being two genders – man and woman.
+Society generally works on the binary principle of there being two genders – man and woman.
 This can lead to a great deal of unhappiness, where many feel they do not fit into this binary concept.
-Gender Dysphoria (meaning extreme distress and unhappiness about one’s birth gender) affects many and in some circumstances may lead to the need for a person to change sex.
-They feel an overwhelming need to live in the gender role they believe themselves to be, rather than that assigned to them at birth.
-This extreme dysphoria is called transsexualism.
+Gender Dysphoria (meaning extreme distress and unhappiness about one’s birth gender) affects many and in some circumstances may lead to the need for a person to change their assigned birth gender to one that suits how they actually feel.

 The term gender fluidity is becoming more common in its use, giving people the opportunity to express their own identity without conforming to the expectations of those around them.
 The term transgender covers the whole spectrum of identities which lies between the two extremities of Male (Man) and Female (Woman).